nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Requesting for help**

 **MSS**
 1. User requests for help

 2. FABook shows an external link for help

 3. User refers to link for help

     Use case ends.

 **Use case: UC02 - Creating a client**

 **MSS**
 1. User creates a client

 2. FABook adds the client to its contents

 3. FABook informs user that input client has been added

 4. AddressBook deletes the person

     Use case ends.

 **Extensions**
 * 1a.
 Format of creation is invalid.

     * 1a1.
-FABook shows an error message with suggested format.
+FABook shows an error message with suggested format

     Use case ends.

 **Use case: UC03 - List all clients**

 **MSS**
 1. User requests to list clients

 2. FABook shows a list of clients

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

     Use case ends.

 **Use case: UC04 - Updating a client's information**

 **MSS**
 1. User requests to update a specific client's information

 2. FABook updates the given client's information

-3. FABook informs user of updated client's information Use case ends.
+3. FABook informs user of updated client's information

+    Use case ends.

 **Extensions**
 * 1a.
 The name is not found.

   * 1a1.
 FABook shows an error message with suggested format.

     Use case ends.

 * 1b.
 No input optional field was given.

   * 1b1.
-FABook shows an error message with suggested format Use case ends.
+FABook shows an error message with suggested format

+    Use case ends.

 * 1c.
 Input optional field is in the wrong format.

     * 1c.
-FABook shows an error message with suggested format Use case ends.
+FABook shows an error message with suggested format

+      Use case ends.

 **Use case: UC05 - Finding a client by name**

 **MSS**
 1. User requests to find a specific client by name

 2. FABook shows a list of matching clients

-3. FABook informs the user of number of clients found Use case ends.
+3. FABook informs the user of number of clients found

+    Use case ends.

 **Extensions**
 * 1a.
 No client name was provided.

     * 1a1.
-FABook shows an error message with suggested format Use case ends.
+FABook shows an error message with suggested format

+      Use case ends.

 * 1b.
 No such client name was found.

     * 1b1.
-FABook shows an error message with suggested format Use case ends.
+FABook shows an error message with suggested format

+      Use case ends.

 **Use case: UC06 - Finding a client by phone number**

 **MSS**
 1. User requests to find a specific client by phone number

 2. FABook shows a list of matching clients

-3. FABook informs the user of number of clients found Use case ends.
+3. FABook informs the user of number of clients found

+    Use case ends.

 **Extensions**
 * 1a.
 No client number was provided.

     * 1a1.
-FABook shows an error message with suggested format Use case ends.
+FABook shows an error message with suggested format

+      Use case ends.

 * 1b.
 No such client number was found.

     * 1b1.
-FABook shows an error message with suggested format Use case ends.
+FABook shows an error message with suggested format

+      Use case ends.

 * 1c.
 No full phone number provided.

     * 1c1.
-FABook shows an error message with suggested format Use case ends.
+FABook shows an error message with suggested format

+      Use case ends.

 **Use case: UC07 - Delete a person**

 **MSS**
 1. User requests to <u>list clients (UC03)</u>

 2. User requests to delete a specific person in the list

 3. FABook deletes the person

     Use case ends.

 **Extensions**
 * 1a.
 The list is empty.

   Use case ends.

 * 2a.
 The given name is invalid.

     * 2a1.
-FABook shows an error message with suggested format Use case resumes at step 2.
+FABook shows an error message with suggested format

+      Use case resumes at step 2.

 **Use case: UC08 - Clearing all entries**

 **MSS**
 1. User requests to clear all entries

 2. FABook removes all clients' information

-3. FABook informs the user that all information has been cleared Use case ends.
+3. FABook informs the user that all information has been cleared

+    Use case ends.

 **Use case: UC08 - Exiting FABook**

 **MSS**
 1. User requests to exit

 2. FABook closes

    Use case ends.

 {More to be added}*